fff-rs/juice/juice/doc/src/juice.md

 intelligence applications.

-Juice was inspired by the brilliant people behind TensorFlow, Torch, Caffe, [Rust](rust) and numerous research papers and brings modularity, performance and portability to deep learning.
+Juice was inspired by the brilliant people behind TensorFlow, Torch, Caffe, [Rust][rust] and numerous research papers and brings modularity, performance and portability to deep learning.

 <br/>